Not too bitter, not too dark, but just right! Strike the perfect balance with The Tea Centre’s collection of oolong teas.

 Why are there so many varieties of oolong tea?

-Then, before the leaf becomes fully oxidised and turns into a black tea, they are fired in an oven or kiln.
-Such an action prevents further oxidation.
-The flexibility around the firing point is the reason why we have such a great variety of oolong flavour profiles, aromas, and colours.
+Then, before the leaf oxidises further and turns into a black tea, we halt the oxidation through some sort of firing/heating method.
+The flexibility around when the firing occurs is the reason why we have such a great variety of oolong flavour profiles, aromas, and colours.